youngist/clean-blog/_posts/2013-12-27-columbia-fights-against-sexual-assault.md

 layout: post
 headline: Columbia Students’ Fight Against Campus Sexual Violence— And For Administrative Transparency
 tagline: "When universities cover up the extent of campus sexual violence, they marginalize the true gravity of the issue and those fighting back."
-maintitle: "Columbia Students’ Fight Against Campus Sexual Violence— And For Administrative Transparency - {young}ist"
+maintitle: "Columbia Students’ Fight Against Campus Sexual Violence— And For Administrative Transparency - {Young}ist"
 excerpt: "When universities cover up the extent of campus sexual violence, they marginalize the true gravity of the issue and those fighting back."
 contributors:
   - George Joseph